-- The TWSC in cooperation with the competent national authorities, to discuss the further implementation of the Operational Plans for the Wadden Sea PSSA (Annex 5, Tønder Declaration 2014), and including issues proposed by the nature conservation site managers and an assessment of the response capacity to shipping accidents in each country. - 2.
-The TWSC to stimulate and facilitate trilateral exchange and dialogue among site managers and involving the experts and/or institutions working on e.g. the following points with direct impact on the Wadden Sea World Heritage Site and its key values and taking in consideration other ongoing initiatives and groups at the national and regional levels (such as e.g. MSFD groups dealing with underwater noise, speed limits, definition of Good Environmental Descriptors for under water noise, OSPAR groups handling sediment movements regulations).
-This trilateral exchange can result in the identification of priorities to address with related sectors (Activity 3) or in technical papers providing advice: - a.
-Introduction of speed limits in or close to vulnerable areas if not in place or inadequate.
+- 1. The TWSC in cooperation with the competent national authorities, to discuss the further implementation of the Operational Plans for the Wadden Sea PSSA (Annex 5, Tønder Declaration 2014), including issues proposed by the site managers, environmental NGOs and municipalities, and an assessment of the response capacity to shipping accidents in each country.
+[To be aligned with Wilhelmshaven Declaration] - 2.
+The TWSC to stimulate and facilitate trilateral exchange and dialogue among site managers and involving the experts, institutions and the industry working on e.g. the following points with direct impact on the Wadden Sea World Heritage Site and its key values and taking in consideration other ongoing initiatives and groups at the national and regional levels (such as e.g. MSFD groups dealing with underwater noise, speed limits, definition of Good Environmental Descriptors for under water noise, OSPAR groups handling sediment movements regulations).
+This trilateral exchange can result in the identification of priorities to address with related sectors, specific products relevant for site managers or in technical papers providing advice, and subsequently in the implementation of measures:

-- b.
-Improvements of ships to e.g. lower noise emissions, use electric motors (initiatives and rules at the EU and international levels). - c.
-Research about the impacts of noise on marine animals (especially species with little investigation such as diving birds, fish, and invertebrates). - d.
-Possibility to develop Wadden Sea wide nature friendly navigation guidelines for marine traffic in the property considering the existing local (federal states, provinces, municipalities), national and regional (EU, North Sea) regulations. - e.
-Research and exchange on nature friendly practices for dredging of shipping lanes and within Wadden Sea ports and related dumping (existing regulation, studies, good practices), where dredging and dumping is unavoidable. - f.
+- a.
+Introduction of speed limits to restraint emissions, underwater noise, and disturbance, if not in place or inadequate. - b.
+Create incentives and strengthen regulation for an environmentally friendly design and decarbonisation of the shipping sector in the Wadden Sea to avoid e.g. greenhouse gas and noise emissions (noting initiatives and rules at the EU and international levels) by stimulating electrification of ferries and coastal shipping. - c.
+Research to reduce the impacts of underwater noise on marine animals (especially on poorly researched species such as diving birds, fish, and invertebrates). - d.
+Develop Wadden Sea wide nature friendly navigation guidelines for marine traffic in the property considering the existing local (federal states, provinces, municipalities), national and regional (EU, North Sea) regulations. - e.
+Research, exchange on and support of nature friendly practices for dredging of shipping lanes and within Wadden Sea ports and related dumping (existing

+- regulation, studies, good practices) where dredging and dumping is unavoidable. - f.
 Identification and research on potential effects of climate change and adaptive measures for shipping and ports on the OUV of the Wadden Sea. - g.
-The Wadden Sea PSSA in the framework of IMO including Associated Protective Measures and the Operational Plans. - 3.
-Site managers to participate as nature conservation stakeholders in trilateral initiatives involving shipping authorities, ship-owners, seafarer associations, and harbour operators, the Wadden Sea

-Forum, and the Wadden Sea Team of environmental NGOs to discuss about specific priorities and explore ways to implement and/or make use of:

-- a.
-Best practices (showcase exemplary cases of environmentally friendly practices in ships and ports e.g. regarding the use of ship fouling for controlling the spread of introduced species -in recreational and commercial shipping-, environmentally friendly ports); - b.
-Effective ship traffic and container tracking systems and monitoring. - c.
-International standards regarding e.g. safety, speed limits, and pollution. - 4.
+Benefits of the Wadden Sea PSSA in the framework of IMO including Associated Protective Measures and the Operational Plans.
+[To be aligned with Wilhelmshaven Declaration] - 3.
+Site managers to participate as nature conservation stakeholders in trilateral initiatives involving shipping authorities, ship-owners, seafarer associations, and harbour operators, the Wadden Sea Forum, and the Wadden Sea Team of environmental NGOs to discuss about specific priorities and explore ways to implement and/or make use of: - a.
+Best practices (showcase exemplary cases of environmentally friendly practices in ships and ports e.g. regarding the prevention and control of the spread of introduced species -in recreational and commercial shipping-, environmentally friendly ports); - b.
+Effective ship traffic and container tracking systems and monitoring.
+[To be aligned with Wilhelmshaven Declaration]

+- c.
+International standards regarding e.g. safety, speed limits, and pollution.
+[To be aligned with Wilhelmshaven Declaration] - d.
+Voluntary good management practices to highlight best-practice for a World Heritage site. - 4.
 The TWSC in communication with the competent authorities, the site managers and stakeholders, to raise awareness and education among shipping and ports stakeholders about e.g. the Wadden Sea World Heritage values and vulnerability, best practices, the existing regulations and standards regarding safety, speed limits/zoning, pollution, introduction of invasive species.

-5.4 Key Topic Energy
+5.4 Key Topic Energy Objective